Gevsin/WEB_Detox/README.md

 - The Taquito is kind of like ethersjs / Web3js  if we consider EVM and EVM based chains .
 It provides all functions and methods to interact with Tezos (It is NON-EVM based blockchain) .
 Taquito can be accessed with WSL and from linux terminal .

 ---------------

+# TezosNFT :
+- It is basically NFT based platform made with Tezos Blockchain and svelte kit and LIGO Language